knative/eventing/docs/delivery/README.md

 ### Delivery Specification

-The goal of this delivery specification is to formally define the vocabulary related to capabilities defined above (error sink, dead-letter queues and retry) to provide consistency accross all Knative event sources, channels and brokers.
+The goal of this delivery specification is to formally define the vocabulary related to capabilities defined above (error sink, dead-letter queues and retry) to provide consistency across all Knative event sources, channels and brokers.

 The minimal delivery specification looks like this: